Hypoelliptic and spectral estimates for the linearized Landau operator: Properties of the Landau operator

 \section{Properties of the Landau operator}

-In this section, first we present the decomposition of the linearized Landau operator $ \mathcal {P} $ then we show that it verifies important properties which gives us a simpler form of this operator to end up showing that $ \mathcal {P} $ is a generator of a strongly continuous family of semi-group.
+In this section, we first present the decomposition of the linearized Landau operator $ \mathcal {P} $ then we exhibit a simpler form of this operator.
+To end up we show that $ \mathcal {P} $ is a generator of a strongly continuous semigroup.
 Throughout this section, we work with $\gamma \in [{-3,1}] $.